sakshi123-hub/Predictive-Maintenance-of-Equipment/README.md

 # Predictive-Maintenance-of-Equipment
 Predictive maintenance using machine learning helps detect equipment failures before they occur, reducing downtime and maintenance costs.
 It analyzes real-time and historical data, including sensor readings like temperature, pressure, and vibration, to identify failure patterns.

 **Predictive Maintenance Using Machine Learning** focuses on minimizing industrial equipment failures by leveraging machine learning models.
-By analyzing historical and real-time operational data, predictive maintenance helps anticipate potential breakdowns before they occur, reducing downtime, optimizing maintenance schedules, and improving operational efficiency.
+By analyzing historical and real-time operational data, predictive maintenance helps anticipate potential breakdowns before they occur, reducing downtime, optimizing maintenance schedules, and improving operational efficiency

 ### **Key Aspects of the Project:**